jaoshang/QM2GroupProject/index.md

 ![Alt Text](img/Screenshot 2024-01-13 at 14.40.55.png){: width="100" height="100"}
 <strong>Connectivity</strong>

-3. How accessible are these boroughs to UCL, via public transport?
+3. How accessible are these boroughs to UCL, via different modes of transport?

 ![Alt Text](img/Screenshot 2024-01-13 at 14.41.03.png){: width="100" height="100"}
 <strong>Safety</strong>